SmartHealthX/ProstaTD/README.md

 2. Positions 4-9 will be released soon
 3. All pending fields currently use placeholder value `-1`
 4. Bounding box coordinates (cx, cy, w, h) are normalized to [0,1] range relative to frame dimensions
+5. Some frames were removed due to non-surgical scenes or adverse environmental factors (e.g., extreme reflection); overall, the frames are visually continuous​

 ### Contact:
 To report errors or suggest improvements, please open an issue on our GitHub repository or email dataset.smarthealth@gmail.com.
 All valid corrections will be incorporated in future releases.
 The ProstaTD dataset will be actively maintained and updated by the authors to ensure long-term accessibility and support ongoing research.